lthonny/vanilla-todo-server/README.md

    **[PATH TO]** - the path where you created the folder to store the container

-   - `npx sequelize-cli db:create` create a database inside container
+   - `npm run create_db` create a database inside container and tables

-   - `npx sequelize-cli db:migrate` create tables inside container

 ---